Focus stays on fabric trends at Showtime

 "We're here to brand," said Natalie Scott, VP Shuford Mills, casual furniture sales and marketing.
 "It's part of our continuing efforts for branding Outdura.
 This is very much a relationship-building show.
 We have some meaningful meetings with manufacturers and see a pretty strong audience of retailers."

 Tom Himes, vice president of business development for Microfibres, said the June 6-9 show marked the Winston-Salem, N.C.-based company's launch of its Outlook by Microfibres line.
-"This is a brand-new venture for our company," Himes said.
-"We haven't talked to many casual furniture people, but the ones we have had have liked the fabric very much."
+"This is a brand new venture for our company," Himes said.
+"We haven't talked to many casual furniture people, but the ones have had have liked the fabric very much."

 Four color palettes included three feature prints, solids and coordinating stripes in beige, blue, green/brown and black/white.
 Himes noted the fabrics are domestically made 100% acrylic, have a UV resistant fiber, are bleach-cleanable and will go 800 to 1,000 hours of light-fastness.